-“Name it, claim it” is not Biblical.
+“Name it, claim it” prayers are not Biblical.
 The promises of God take time.
 We need to go through a process of waiting, trusting, seeking and praying.
-That is why a consistent prayer life is so important.
+That it is so important we do not get discouraged in our prayer life!
 Waiting for God’s answer to prayer can be a trial, but it is a refining trial and never a waste of time!

 “Leaving it to God”